 Beam offers Shared Mobility solutions

 Singapore-based startup Beam focuses on e-scooters to promote shared mobility in the Asia-Pacific region.
 The scooters use an aviation-grade lightweight aluminum frame.
 The e-scooters are particularly customized for sharing, safety, reliability, and durability for commuters.
 Users discover the nearest Beam scooter on a smartphone app and park it in public spots after the ride is over.
-Further, the shared-mobility platform offers a sustainable alternative to short-distance rides and helps reduce traffic congestion in cities.
+Further, the mobility-as-a-service platform offers a sustainable alternative to short-distance rides and helps reduce traffic congestion in cities.

 Micromobility is gradually gaining in popularity across the world for its convenience and environmental benefits.
-It is a powerful tool to tackle vehicular greenhouse gas (GHG) emissions and increase access to cheap transportation.
+It is a powerful approach to tackle vehicular greenhouse gas (GHG) emissions and increase access to cheap transportation.
 Micromobility solutions are also fuel-efficient and do not use fossil fuel-based energy.
 Bicycles, which are conventionally popular for urban commuting, also help solve the first and last-mile commute & delivery challenges.
 But e-bikes, being lightweight and faster than bicycles, are attracting more city-dwellers to switch to a more convenient form of daily commuting.

 Yulu builds a Dockless Electric Vehicle